PranavEranki/Berkeley-Coursework/README.md

 <b> Each of the below links to a folder with materials pertaining to each class, complete with a README, homework/discussions/projects where applicable, and key takeaways from each class. </b>

-I hope this repository will serve useful for you.
-Best of luck in everything you do, and may you change the world for the better.

 </b>

 *As an aside, and an obvious note, please DO NOT COPY any of the code or logic for projects, homeworks, designs, etc within this repository.
 Thank you. *